gumpu/GalaxyNGV2/Documentation/player-manual.md

 10.00 resources with no stockpile of materials would produce 1.50 Cruisers per turn.
 One Cruiser would be produced on the first turn and two Cruisers would be produced on the second turn.
-A ship which is built over several turns will be assigned the technology levels of the race at the start of the final turn.
+A ship which is built over several turns will be assigned the technology levels of the nation at the start of the final turn.
 If the planet's production is changed, the extra ship production is lost and any materials produced on the previous turn are added to the planet's stockpiles.

 ###Upgrading Groups

 Groups can be upgraded at the owning player's planets.
 Groups that are upgraded cannot be ordered to travel to another planet or intercept an enemy group, however they will be sent on routes and participate in combat.
 Ships in the group will be upgraded to the owning player's technology levels as of the beginning of the turn (if they are already at the current technology levels, nothing will happen).
 The cost of upgrading a ship is equal to a fraction of the production cost of a new ship of the same type.
 Ugrades do not require materials.
 The exact formula for the cost is:

     Upgrade cost = 10 * ((1 - ship drive tech / current drive tech) * ship drive mass +
     (1 - ship weapons tech / current weapons tech) * ship weapons mass +
     (1 - ship shields tech / current shields tech) * ship shields mass +
     (1 - ship cargo tech / current cargo tech) * ship cargo mass)

 If the planet does not have enough production to upgrade the entire group, then as many ships as can be completely upgraded will be broken into a new